• Home

 The shaping of a day

 Likewise, our mistaken assumption is manifested through our inclination to mold today our expectation of tomorrow.
-Actually we do it quite naturally and frequently.
-For instance, after hundreds of years of slavery in Egypt, the people of Israel were quite sure they were going to wake-up the next morning to serve as slave.
+Actually, we do it quite naturally and frequently.
+For instance, after hundreds of years of slavery in Egypt, the people of Israel were quite sure they were going to wake-up the next morning to serve as slaves.
 But the course of their history drastically changed in a single day: “And it came to pass at the end of the four hundred and thirty years—on that very same day—it came to pass that all the armies of the Lord went out from the land of Egypt” (Exodus 12:41).
 What I am saying is that we don’t know for sure what might happen today, which means, we live with a constant vacuity in the sphere of knowledge in regards to our immediate future.

 What this vacuity implies